Mik1ll/LuaRenamer/README.md

 In addition to the `filename`, `destination` and `subfolder` output variables, these variables affect the result of your script.

-* `use_existing_anime_location`<a id="eAnimeLocation"></a> If true, the subfolder of the most recent file of the same anime is reused if one exists.
+* `use_existing_anime_location`<a id="eAnimeLocation"></a> If true, the subfolder with the most files of the same anime is reused if one exists.
 This takes precedence over the subfolder set in the script (default: false)
 * `replace_illegal_chars` If true, replaces all illegal path characters in subfolder and file name with alternatives.
 See [ReplaceMap in Utils.cs](./LuaRenamer/Utils.cs) (default: false)
 * `remove_illegal_chars` If true, removes all illegal path characters in subfolder and file name.
 If false, illegal characters are replaced with underscores or replaced if `replace_illegal_chars` is true. (default: false)
 * `skip_rename` If true, the result of running the script is discarded when renaming. (default: false)